 You can provide writing services for those in need or you could start your own blog that writes about topics that interest you.
 You can approach business or find jobs online as a freelance writer.

-Savvy Tip: Take this course by Earn More Writing to learn more about freelance writing!
+Savvy Tip: Read This eBook to learn more about freelance writing!

 8. Auto Repair and Maintenance